 - In Dragon Age, this is the reason that humans are the dominant culture in Thedas (or at least in the regions the games let you explore), and why the glimpses into the elf, dwarven, and Qunari cultures are less prevalent.
 For instance, it's worth noting that the Blight is really only an immediate problem for the people living on the surface, but the dwarves get roped into helping to deal with it, anyway.

 - World of Warcraft has been heading in this direction since Cataclysm.
 The major players of the Alliance are nearly all human in those two expansions, with the exception of a few Night Elves and Dwarves.
-In Mists, Varian is declared High King of the Alliance (a military rank), despite the Alliance containing individuals with much more experience such as Muradin and Tyrande (in fact, the scenario 'A Little Patience' was written to discredit the idea of Tyrande leading the Alliance and promote Varian.
-This caused contention among the fanbase for the apparent reasons that Blizzard did this) while the non-human faction leaders are kept in the background.
-Warlords of Draenor also seems to be a return to Warcraft 2's of humans vs orcs, though the draenei appear to have a major role (hopefully).
+In Mists, Varian is declared High King of the Alliance (a military rank), despite the Alliance containing individuals with much more experience such as Muradin and Tyrande (in fact, the scenario 'A Little Patience' was written to discredit the idea of Tyrande leading the Alliance's armies and promote Varian. ) while the non-human faction leaders are kept in the background.
+Warlords of Draenor also seems to be a return to Warcraft 2's of humans vs orcs, though the Draenei have a major role and most of the non-human Alliance characters are Night Elves.

 - In SERGOM it is shown that while not one of the cast are human, they all act and go through their lives in a completely human manner.
 In fact, without the glaring visual representation that the crew aren't human, they can be mostly considered to act like humans.